-The test consists of two parts: Part A comprising Multiple Choice Questions (MCQ), Mathematics and general aptitude which is to be answered online and Part B is on drawing, which is purely paper based.
+The test consists of two parts: Part A comprising drawing, which is purely paper based. & Part 2 comprising of Multiple Choice Questions (MCQ) of PCM and general aptitude which is to be answered online.

 DQ Labs recommends intense practice and knowledge building before attempting the crucial NATA test.

 NATA is an aptitude test conducted by the Council of Architecture (COA) since 2006, in terms of the provisions of CoA (Minimum Standards of Architectural Education).
 The Council is responsible for regulating the education and practice of profession throughout India besides maintaining the register of Architects.
 Any person willing to pursue 'Architecture' as a profession will have to register with the Council of Architecture (COA).

 And for this, one must possess requisite qualification as listed to the Architects Act, after having undergone the education in accordance with the Council of Architecture (Minimum Standards of Architectural Education) Regulations, 1983.

 Candidates aspiring to get admission into an undergraduate course in Architecture (Bachelor of Architecture) in India write NATA.
 NATA test scores are used by admissions authorities of different schools/ colleges of Architecture as it provides common measures for comparing the qualifications of the applicants.

 NATA would also help you register yourself as an architect with the Council of Architects after the completion of your course, important for you if you aspire to be accomplished as an architect.

 Applications for NATA 2020 has already been released.
 To apply for NATA 2020 exam Click Here

 All the major Architecture schools in India accept NATA score.
 They use the NATA scores as admission criteria.
 For these schools, 50% weightage is given to the NATA score and 50% weightage to the 12th Standard board exam scores.